Some programs may have additional admission requirements.

 Students from English speaking countries may not need to provide proof of English proficiency.
 Instead they should check with the Director of the School of Graduate Studies to obtain a waiver.
 The students may request a waiver by submitting an acceptable justification for the waiver to:

-Director of the School of Graduate Studies
+Dean of the School of Graduate Studies

 Getting Your I-20